rajurh/azure-ai-agents-labs/README.md

 **Lab 2 Build a simple AI Agent**
 <br>Lab 2 introduced you to AI Agents in Azure.
 You will learn how to build simple AI Agent that generates a bar chart comparing the health benefit plans.

-**Lab 3 Perform RAG to index Health Plan data**
+**Lab 3 - Build a RAG Agent**
-<br>In Lab 3, you will be applying Retrieval Augmented Generaton(RAG) on summary plan documents and store the embeddings in Azure AI Search.
+<br>In Lab 3, you will be building an AI Agent that will perform Retrieval Augmented Generaton (RAG) on health plan documents.
+Azure AI Search will be used as the vector database for storing the embeddings for the health plan documents.

-**Lab 4 Develop multi-agents scenario to generate a report with health plan data from AI Search**
+**Lab 4 - Develop a multi-agent system**
-<br>In Lab 4, you will be creating below AI Agents: <br>
+<br>In Lab 4, you will be creating a multi-agent system consisting of 4 agents working together to generate reports about health plan documents.
+You will build these 4 AI Agents: <br>
-AI Agent 1.
-Querying the summary plan information <br>
+1. Search Agent - This agent will search an Azure AI Search index for information about specific health plan policies.
-AI Agent 2.
-Generating a report with the summary  plan information
+2. Report Agent - This agent will generate a detailed report about the health plan policy based on the information returned from the Search Agent.
+3. Validation Agent - This agent will validate that the generated report meets specified requirements.
+In our case, making sure that the report contains information about coverage exclusions.
+4. Orchestrator Agent - This agent will act as an orchestrator that manages the communication between the Search Agent, Report Agent, and Validation Agent.